-Martin O. Jeffries1, Jacqueline Richter-Menge2, James E. Overland3
+M. O. Jeffries1, J. Richter-Menge2, J. E. Overland3

 1Office of Naval Research, Arlington, VA, USA

 Pacific Marine Environmental Laboratory, Seattle, WA, USA

 The Arctic Report Card (www.arctic.noaa.gov/reportcard/) considers a range of environmental observations throughout the Arctic, and is updated annually.
-As in previous years, the 2014 update to the Arctic Report Card describes the current state of different physical and biological components of the Arctic environmental system.
+As in previous years, the 2015 update to the Arctic Report Card highlights the changes that continue to occur in both the physical and biological components of the Arctic environmental system.